Misterio77/paste.misterio.me/README.md

 All the routes can also receive and return JSON.
 Just pass a JSON payload and/or put JSON into your `Accept` header.
 You can use `httpie`, for examploe.

-Lastly, we have a [nice CLI](https://git.sr.ht/~misterio/pmis) for interacting with the service.
+Lastly, we have a [nice CLI](https://github.com/misterio77/pmis) for interacting with the service.

 ### Where

-The source code (licensed under AGPLv3) for this app can be found both at [sourcehut](https://sr.ht/~misterio/paste.misterio.me) and [github](https://github.com/misterio77/paste.misterio.me).
+The source code (licensed under AGPLv3) for this app can be at [github](https://github.com/misterio77/paste.misterio.me) and at my [personal git](https://m7.rs/git/paste-misterio-me).
 Feel free to contribute wherever you feel more confortable.

 The version live at [paste.misterio.me](https://paste.misterio.me) runs on my home Raspberry Pi 4 (running NixOS 22.05).
-Deployments are reproductible and based on [my configuration repository](https://sr.ht/~misterio/nix-config).
+Deployments are reproductible and based on [my configuration repository](https://github.com/misterio77/nix-config).

 ### Why